vsuorant/sshpyk/README.rst

     HostName 192.168.1.100 # EDIT THIS
     # Your unix username on the remote system
     User my_user_name_on_remote_server # EDIT THIS
-    # Required for automated login, see `Authentication Requirements` for more details
+    # Required for automated login, see `Authentication via Private/Public Key`_
+    # for more details
     IdentityFile ~/.ssh/private_key_for_remote_server # EDIT THIS
     # ##################################################################################

-    # Connection stability: ServerAliveInterval/ServerAliveCountMax/TCPKeepAlive
+    # Connection stability:
+    # ServerAliveInterval/ServerAliveCountMax/TCPKeepAlive/ConnectionAttempts/ConnectTimeout
     # ##################################################################################
     # Send a "heartbeat" to the server every ServerAliveInterval seconds, if no reply,
     # wait ServerAliveCountMax attempts before giving up.
-    ServerAliveInterval 10
+    ServerAliveInterval 5
     # Set some big value, e.g. ServerAliveInterval * ServerAliveCountMax = ~7 days
-    ServerAliveCountMax 60000
+    ServerAliveCountMax 120000
     TCPKeepAlive yes
+    # Shorter ConnectionAttempts/ConnectTimeout helps to reconnect to the kernel faster
+    # when e.g. loosing internet connection temporarily.
+However if connecting to your
+    # remote host is expected to take a long time, you might need to increase these.
+    ConnectionAttempts 1
+    ConnectTimeout 5
     # ##################################################################################

     # Performance and responsiveness: ControlMaster/ControlPath/ControlPersist
     # ##################################################################################
     # Reuse existing connections to the remote server, this speeds up new connections
     # to the remote server by reusing a "master" connection.
-    ControlMaster yes # DO NOT USE `auto` here, it does not work well with sshpyk.
+If a master connection
+    # is already established, it will be used, otherwise a new one will be created.
+    # `auto` option is also essential for reusing an ssh connection established manually
+    # e.g. when the remote host requires a password and explicitly forbids private key
+    # authentication.
+    ControlMaster auto
     # The path to the control socket, this is used to manage the connection to the
     # remote server.
 Keep them in a *dedicated* directory to avoid conflicts with other
     # SSH connections and session to the same machine.
 Sharing the same control socket